Monday, August 6, 2018

 But of course he did, and so he tried to justify his presence.
 "By chance I ran into Robert, on Boston Road, and he wants to be able to see me.
 Irene won't let me come to the house, so I wanted to know if I could visit with my son here from time to time."
 Grandma DeGriere looked at him in silence, an expression of intense thought on her face.
 He knew that Robert was her favorite grandson and he knew she was contemplating what was best for the child.
 Jimmy found himself losing his nerve.

 "I'm sorry I bothered you," he said abruptly, and made a motion to leave.
 "Just sit you right there and let me get you a piece of pie."
 Grandma DeGriere commanded.
 "Apple or blueberry?"
 Jimmy was overwhelmed with the generosity of her gesture and didn't know how to answer.
 "In that case," Grandma DeGriere declared, "it will be apple."
 She disappeared into the kitchen for a couple minutes and then returned.
-"There," Grandma DeGriere said, placing a big piece of apple pie in front of him.
+"There," Grandma DeGriere said, placing a big piece of apple pie in front of him, topped by a dollop of Friendly's vanilla ice cream.
 "Pie always solves everything."

-"Boys need a father, Grandma DeGriere said, "and so does your daughter.
+"Boys need a father," Grandma DeGriere declared, "and so does your daughter.
 Is it just Robert who wants to come here to meet you?"
 Jimmy explained that he didn't know for sure, but hoped the others would come.
 For the time being, he just wanted to arrange a reunion with his youngest son.

 "I would be happy to help arrange a meeting," Grandma DeGriere said, "but I will do nothing behind my daughter's back.
 I'll tell her tonight about what you proposed, and urge her to accept it.
 Of course with Irene you can never predict her response, but come by tomorrow at the same time and I will tell you her answer."

-When he had finally arrived on Hood Street, Irene was upset by how much of his meager pay had vanished at the bar before he got home, and the harsh words began, not for the first time.
-In a drunken rage, he had knocked Irene to the floor, only to have his son Walter come running into the room and push his father so hard he nearly fell over.
+When Jimmy had finally arrived on Hood Street, Irene was upset by how much of his meager pay had vanished at the bar before he got home, and the harsh words began, not for the first time.
+In a drunken rage, he had knocked Irene to the floor.
+At that point his son Walter had come running into the room and pushed his father so hard he fell over.
 "If you ever lay a hand on my mother again," Walter shouted, "I'll kill you!"

 "How dare you raise your hand against your own father!"
-Jimmy had hissed.
+Jimmy had hissed from the floor.
 "I hereby completely disown you as my son!
 Do you understand?
 You are dead to me!"

 Over the next two days Jimmy was surprised by how impatient he was for Friday to arrive.
 He missed his kids, even if he didn't particularly miss his marriage.
 Friday he had a lunch of a beer and a sandwich at the cafe next to the pharmacy located at the intersection of Plainfield and John Streets.
 After his lunch, he went into the pharmacy next door and bought a red and yellow box of licorice for a nickle.
 Then Jimmy caught the trolley and was soon back in Pine Point, arriving at his mother-in-law's at 2:45.